 I decided to work on the arm that holds the lamp first.
 Here I wired the socket and lamp holder.

-Here you can see the lamp socket inside the holder.
+In this picture you can see the lamp socket inside the holder.

 The next step is cutting and fitting all of the brass inlay pieces for the lamp arms.
 Here I am cutting an angle onto the first piece.